 - Lockers should be maintained appropriately.
-If the locker is damaged, defaced or broken because of ill treatment, the student will be expected to pay for the repair. - Locks are not permitted. - Combinations should be kept private. - Valuable items should be kept at home, not in the locker. - The school is not responsible for missing personal items left in the lockers.
+If the locker is damaged, defaced or broken because of ill treatment, the student will be expected to pay for the repair. - Locks are not permitted. - Valuable items should be kept at home, not in the locker. - The school is not responsible for missing personal items left in the lockers.